hudson155/kairo/limber-backend/README.md

 │         errors (see the common:exception-mapping module).
 ├── serialization: Shared JSON serialization code (see the common:serialization │                  module).
-└── util
+├── util
-    ├── darb: Code relating to the Dense(ish) Albeit Readable Binary format │         (see the common:util module, especially the DarbEncoder class).
+│   ├── darb: Code relating to the Dense(ish) Albeit Readable Binary format │   │         (see the common:util module, especially the DarbEncoder class).
-    ├── url: Code relating to URLs, including encoding, parsing, and │        manipulation (see the common:util module).
+│   ├── url: Code relating to URLs, including encoding, parsing, and │   │        manipulation (see the common:util module).
-    └── uuid: Code relating to UUIDs, including encoding (see the common:util module).
+│   └── uuid: Code relating to UUIDs, including encoding (see the common:util │             module).
+└── validation: Syntactic input validation (see the common:validation module).

 kotlin: Custom extensions to the Kotlin standard library (see the common:util
         module).